Sea Turtle Camp Costa Rica

 Costa Rica supports both rich marine ecosystems and diverse rainforest habitats, and we will have the opportunity to explore each environment while gaining a better understanding of its inhabitants.
 We provide teenagers with the opportunity to learn more about marine biology through hands-on, feet-wet experiential education.
 Campers get the extraordinary opportunity to work with live sea turtles as well as participate in some amazing daily activities designed to teach them through experience instead of out of a textbook.
 During this adventure, we will:

-- Volunteer with a sea turtle conservation organization
+- Volunteer with a sea turtle conservation organization, assisting in real conservation efforts

-- Take guided nature hikes through the rainforest
+- Take guided nature hikes through lush rainforests, discovering hidden waterfalls

 Accomodations

 As part of Sea Turtle Camp Costa Rica, you’ll experience three incredible accommodations that immerse you in the beauty and biodiversity of the country.
-At La Calandria Lodge in Monteverde, you’ll stay in a private biological reserve, explore lush forests, and participate in educational activities in the heart of the cloud forest.
-At Laguna Urpiano, a remote wildlife refuge on the Caribbean coast, you’ll protect sea turtles, explore pristine beaches, and assist with vital conservation efforts.
+At La Calandria Lodge in Monteverde, you’ll stay in a private eco-lodge, explore lush forests, and participate in educational activities in the heart of the cloud forest.
+At Laguna Urpiano, a remote and rustic wildlife refuge on the Caribbean coast, you’ll protect sea turtles, explore pristine beaches, and assist with vital conservation efforts.
 And finally, At Pacuare River Lodge, in the rainforest, you’ll wake up to tropical birds, swim in jungle pools, and enjoy thrilling activities like whitewater rafting and guided hikes.
-Each location offers eco-friendly accommodations, home-cooked meals, and unforgettable adventures in Costa Rica’s wildest landscapes.🌿🐢🌊
+Each location offers eco-friendly accommodations, home-cooked meals, and unforgettable adventures in Costa Rica’s wildest landscapes. 🌿🐢🌊

 Frequently Asked Questions